erick-rivas/django-reference/README.md

 $ eb create
  ```
  * Go to AWS EB panel > select env > configuration > databases
- * Create a new postgresql instance (Store user and password)
+ * Create a new postgresql instance
- * Return to database panel and copy the endpoint-url (host)
- * In .env paste the connection attribute.
- > Note: By default set DB-name=ebdb
+ > It will link automatically with the app using eb variables
  * Deploy to aws
 ```bash
 $ eb deploy <env_name>
  ```
- > NOTE: Before execute deploy, COMMIT the last changes because eb only consider the last changes.